 Here’s what’s coming up in this week’s blog:

-- The 2 main reasons we avoid silence like the plague
+- Two main reasons we avoid silence like the plague

 - The story of the Goddess Sige

 - Three gifts hidden within silence

 - And 6 simple ways to invite silence into your life

 Why We Avoid Silence